longtail2496/longtail2496.github.io/AD_Enumeration.md

 - `Get-DomainComputer` (PowerView) , the `-Ping` switch only lists active computers
 - `Get-ADComputer -Filter * -Properties DNSHostName | %{Test-Connection -Count 1 -ComputerName $_.DNSHostName}` (AD Module), The piped command functions same as ping, which only lists active computers
 > **Note:** (A computer object may not necessarily be an actual computer.
 A domain user has the default right to create/join upto 10 computer object, and yes you are correct, fake computer objects can be created and this is what we will do in AD CS exploitation for privilege escalation\Persistance)

+### Enumerate Local Groups
+- `Get-NetLocalGroup -ComputerName <Computer> ListGroups` (PowerView, needs Administrator privileges on non-dc machines, `-Recurse` is optional parameter)
+- `Get-NetLocalGroupMember -ComputerName <Computer> -GroupName <Group Name>` (PowerView, needs Administrator privileges on non-dc machines)

+### Enumerate Logged-on Users
+- `qwinsta /server:<Computer Name>` (Natively available on Windows)
+- `Get-NetLoggedon  -ComputerName <Computer Name>` (Powerview, to list actively logged on a computer, needs local administrator privilege)
+- `Get-LoggedonLocal -ComputerName <Computer Name>` (Powerview, get locally logged on users on a system, needs remote registry)

+### Enumerate Network File Shares
+- `Invoke-ShareFinder -Verbose` (Powerview), Enumerate shares on hosts in current domain
+- `Invoke-FileFinder -Verbose` (Powerview), Enumerate sensitive files on computers on domain
+- `Get-NetFileServer` (Powerview), List all File-Servers in the domain

+### Enumerate Group Policies
+>**Note:** Only GPO names can be retrieved using PowerView, not the associated settings.
+Only locally applicable GPO can be found using rsop.msc or gpedit.msc
+- `Get-DomainGPO` (Powerview), optional parameter `-ComputerIdentity` allows selecting a computer
+- `Get-DomainGPOLocalGroup` (Powerview), Enumerate GPOs that are applicable on Restricted Groups)
+- `Get-DomainGPOComputerLocalGroupMapping` (Powerview), The command has two optional parameters -Identity <User> or -ComputerIdentity <Computer>, with either of the switches selected, a user's or a computer's local group membership using a GPO can be enumerated

+### Enumerate Organizational Units
+>**Note:** GPOs are applied on Organizational Units
+- `Get-DomainOU` (PowerView)
+- `Get-DomainGPO -Identity <OU GUID>` (Powerview), Enumerates GPO and OU mapping with OU identity specified by OU's GUID retrieved from OU's gplink attribute
+- `Get-ADOrganizationalUnit -Filter * -Properties *` (AD Module)

+### Enumerate ACLs
+>**Note:** All "Authenticated Users" can read ACLs unless it is explicitly blocked, Findings of Over-Permissive ACLs for a user by Enumerating group membership of a user, ACLs may not directly include a username for permission most of the time, however, ACLs may be present for an object which has GenericAll or Write permission for a group user is in.
+- `Find-InterestingDomainAcl -ResolveGUIDs` (Powerview), to enumerate interesting ACLs in the domain
+- `Get-DomainObjectAcl -SamAccountName <account name> -ResolveGUIDs -Verbose` (Powerview), optional switch `-SearchBase` allows specifying filtering criteria using LDAP syntax
+- `Get-Acl
+'AD:\CN=Administrator,CN Users,DC dollarcorp,DC moneycorp,DC=local'` (AD Module)

+### Enumerate Forest Mapping
+- Get details about current forest
+    - `Get-Forest` (Powerview), optional parameter `-Forest` allows specifying forest.
+    - `Get-ADForest` (AD Module), optional parameter `-Identity` allows specifying forest.
+- Get all domains in the current forest
+    - `Get-ForestDomain` (Powerview), optional parameter  `-Forest` allows specifying forest.
+    - `(Get-ADForest).Domains` (AD Module)
+- Get forest trust mapping
+    - `Get-ForestTrust` (Powerview), optional parameter  `-Forest` allows specifying forest.
+    - `Get-ADTrust -Filter 'msDS-TrustForestTrustInfo -ne "$null"'` (AD Module)